What’s the difference between off the rack, made to measure and bespoke? Which type of suit is right for you?

 After having worn custom suits for a few years, this suit just doesn’t feel very good on me.
 It feels a bit oversized, and the proportions are off, and it doesn’t sit or drape naturally on my body.

-I appreciate the Suit Supply brand and committment to value, but I have to admit that I’m a bit disappointed in the way their suits fit a smaller guy like me, especially considering the price.
+I appreciate the Suitsupply brand and commitment to value, but I have to admit that I’m a bit disappointed in the way their suits fit a smaller guy like me, especially considering the price.

 Whether you buy online and submit your own measurements, or go to a showroom to get measured by a professional, most modern “custom suit” brands are selling made-to-measure (MTM) suits.

 I’m talking about Oliver Wicks, Indochino, Blank Label, Black Lapel, Knot Standard…the list goes on and on.